linode/docs/docs/guides/web-servers/nginx/how-to-configure-nginx/index.md

 location ~* \.(md|mdwn|txt|mkdn)$ { }
 {{< /file >}}

-Adding a caret and tilde(^!) to location directives tells NGINX if it matches a particular string, to stop searching for more specific matches and use the directives here instead.
+Adding a caret and tilde(^!) to location directives tells NGINX if it matches a particular string stop searching for more specific matches.
+And to use the directives here instead.

 {{< file "/etc/nginx/sites-available/example.com" nginx >}}
 location ^~ /images/IndexPage/ { }